State Succession in International Law

 Verzijl, J. H. International Law in Historical Perspective.
 Vol. 7.
 Leiden, The Netherlands: A. W. Sijthoff, 1974.

 This work offers a complete panorama of state succession.
-Treaties, property, archives, and debts are discussed, but also concessions, nationality, and succession to membership.
+Treaties, property, archives, and debts are discussed, but also concessions, nationality, and succession to international organization membership.
 The book is divided in three parts: Territorial Shifts, Extinction of State, and Formation of a New State.
 Each subheading goes right to the point and is provided with cases.
 Includes a list of treaties pertaining to state succession.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.